Inspired by a question on Quora, here’s a list of my favorite SEO tools heading into 2011:

 - Google Libraries API – hosting common libraries so your browser caches them is brilliant.
 Thanks Google!

 - Yahoo!
-Site Explorer (retired) – not as good as Google Webmasters… but it helps when tracking Bing and Yahoo problems.
+Site Explorer (retired) – not as good as Google Search Console… but it helps when tracking Bing and Yahoo problems.
 I’m not too big a fan of Bing’s Toolbox.

 - Sitemaps.org – if your site doesn’t have a sitemap and isn’t pinging the search engines, you’re losing the battle.
 Roll out the red carpet and make it easier to be found with a comprehensive XML sitemap.